-New Biden Health Care Orders Begin to Unspool Trump Policies
+New Biden health care orders begin to unspool Trump policies

-- President Biden plans on Thursday to sign health care-focused orders on a range of issues including getting more Americans covered and removing curbs on abortion counseling
+The White House said he would sign an executive order reopening the HealthCare.gov insurance markets, something the Trump administration refused to do.
+He'll also move to start reversing other Trump administration policies, including curbs on abortion counseling and work requirements for low-income people getting Medicaid.

-- The most concrete short-term impact will come from Biden reopening HealthCare.gov insurance markets as coverage has shrunk in the economic turmoil of the coronavirus pandemic
+Biden has promised to build on former President Barack Obama’s health law to achieve his goal of health insurance coverage for all Americans, while rejecting the single government-run system that Sen. Bernie Sanders pushed for in his “Medicare for All” proposal.
+But Biden will need congressional approval for his more centrist approach, and opposition to “Obamacare” still runs deep among Republicans.

-- Biden will also immediately reverse a federal policy that bars taxpayer funding for international health care nonprofits offering abortion counseling or referrals
+The most concrete short-term impact of Biden's orders will come from reopening HealthCare.gov insurance markets as coverage has shrunk in the economic turmoil of the coronavirus pandemic.
+That new “special enrollment period” will begin Feb.
+15 and run through May 15, the White House said.
+It will be coupled with a promotional campaign and a call for states that run their own insurance markets to match the federal sign-up opportunity.

 Biden will also immediately reverse a federal policy that bars taxpayer funding for international health care nonprofits offering abortion counseling or referrals.
 Known as the Mexico City Policy, it can get switched on and off depending on whether Democrats or Republicans control the White House.

-Other directives Biden plans to issue Thursday could take months to carry out.
-Among them, he'll instruct the Department of Health and Human Services to:
+Other instructions Biden plans to issue Thursday could take months to carry out.
+He's directing the Department of Health and Human Services to:

-- Consider whether to rescind Trump regulations that bar federally funded family planning clinics from referring women for abortions.
+— Formally consider whether to rescind Trump regulations that bar federally funded family planning clinics from referring women for abortions.
 The ban on referrals led to Planned Parenthood clinics leaving the program.
+Rescinding a federal regulation requires a new regulation, which has to follow an established legal process to deter court challenges.

-- Reexamine a Trump administration policy that allows states to impose work requirements as a condition for low-income people to get Medicaid health insurance.
-Work requirements have been blocked by federal judges, and the Supreme Court has agreed to hear the issue.
+— Reexamine a Trump administration policy that allows states to impose work requirements as a condition for low-income people to get Medicaid health insurance.
+Work requirements have been blocked by federal judges, who found that they led to thousands of people losing coverage and violated Medicaid's legal charge to provide medical services.
+The Supreme Court has agreed to hear the issue.

 — Review policies that could undermine protections for people with health problems, such as a Trump administration rule that facilitated the sale of short-term health insurance plans that don't have to cover preexisting medical conditions.